Blog

 Two ways to ask Google to crawl a URL.
 Here's what each one actually does, when to use it, and why batching matters.

-IndexNow explained: the open indexing protocol Bing, Yandex, and AI search use
+Bing IndexNow explained: the instant URL indexing protocol

-IndexNow is the open-protocol sibling of Google's Indexing API — supported by Bing, Yandex, Seznam, and Naver.
-Here's how it works and why it matters more in 2026.
+Bing IndexNow is the open protocol that instantly pushes new URLs to Bing, Yandex, Seznam, and Naver.
+How it works, the key file, and why it matters in 2026.

 Indexing after a content migration: the 30-day playbook